 Lack of requirements could be one reason for visa rejection.
 Remember, you have to provide enough documents to prove your eligibility.
 You might gather all the listed requirements, yet get rejected.
 Being fussy will help with the requirements.
 Pay attention to small details.
 Even unimportant-irrelevant things matter.

 You must convince the authorities that you will leave Italy when you complete your studies.
-Family ties, work contract, or anything that proves your intention to leave is good.
+Family ties, work contracts, or anything that proves your intention to leave is good.
 Provide them to the officials.

-Making mistakes by applicants in the application process in common.
+Making mistakes by applicants in the application process is common.
 They do not focus on details.
 For example, being late to the visa appointment could lead to canceling it.
 You could not be able to get another one or get one late.
 Being late in getting the visa might lead to losing the course in Italy.
 See, it’s like a chain.

 Work on the answers for your interview.
 You should have prepared answers.
 Work on a true and appropriate answer.
 It must be wise and clever at the same time.
 Remember that the future of the Italy student visa rides on the interview.